icon

 If Ukraine stops fighting, Ukraine will cease to exist.
 If Putin stops fighting, the war will end.

-The aggressor can end the war either by achieving their objectives or being forced to stop.
+The aggressor can end the war either by achieving its objectives or being forced to stop.
 If Russia does not relent voluntarily, it must be compelled through military means, sanctions, and political-diplomatic pressure – or a combination of all three.

 • Military means: